**TRIGGER WARNING-SUICIDAL THEMES

-I am not advertising self injury out there as a wonderful coping mechanism.
-Of course it is better if any human can get by and cope without doing it.
+All crises have a turning point, and for me as much as I don’t wish this to be the case, my crises consistently and usually only begin to fade once I’ve hurt myself in a self injurious way of some particular description.
+I am not advertising self injury out there as a wonderful coping mechanism. :( Of course it is better if any human can get by and cope without doing it.
 There is a tremendous amount of shame, both originated from within, and also from the externals of society and loved ones about self-injurious behaviour.

-I know this isn’t the case, but I do try and understand why there is so much negativity surrounding self-harm and I don’t demonise anyone who judges.
+People do not like me for doing this.
+People do not approve.
+People do not understand.
+People who have never contemplated self-harming when severely distressed and in crisis think hurting ourselves is an absolutely nonsensicle act that is deeply worrying.
+I do try and understand why there is so much negativity surrounding self-harm and I don’t demonise anyone who judges.
 They haven’t walked in my shoes so how can they possibly view it through my frame of reference?

 The example given yesterday by my friend was homosexuality.
 It used to be so taboo and frowned upon, and guys or girls who came out were marginalised and bullied and told of their “wrongness”.
 Now (most of) society is quite happy to attend a gay wedding, recognising it is no different to a straight one.
 I hope attitudes shift similarly in a positive way towards mental illness and the people who live with it, including the more difficult to fathom and contentious attitudes aspects such as self-injurious behaviour.

 You need to allow that statement to sink in for a few moments before you judge.
+Relax, think about it.

 A crisis has to peak, then it subsides.